mohamedmostafadawood/Software-construction-and-testing/README.md

-### In this project , our goal is not only  writing code that achieves our goal but also applying the principles for good code.
+### In this project , our goal is not only  writing code that achieves our goal but also applying the principles of good code.

 ## Here , I am trying to apply these concepts ::
 ●Don’t Repeat Yourself (DRY)